 Once you stop drinking, the liver starts to metabolize ethanol and move alcohol through the system.
-As the alcohol leaves your body, the symptoms outlined above begin to appear.
+As the alcohol leaves your body, the symptoms outlined above may begin to appear.

-- 6-8 hours: First signs appear, usually shaking, stress, anxiety, headaches, nausea, trouble sleeping
+- 6-8 hours: First signs appear, usually shaking, stress, anxiety, headaches, nausea, trouble sleeping.

 - 1-3 days: Symptoms begin to peak.
 Hallucinations, irritability, seizures, and high blood pressure can occur.
 There is a risk of cardiac arrest.

-- 5-10 days: Symptoms begin to subside, but cravings may be present for weeks
+- 5-10 days: Symptoms begin to subside, but cravings may be present for weeks.

 How Severe Can Withdrawal Symptoms Be?

 The severity of withdrawal depends upon the severity of the physical dependency.
 It also depends on the length of time over which a person heavily consumes alcohol.

 In the most severe cases, a person may experience delirium tremens.